Bullying and violence at work

 What you can do about it

 You don't have to put up with bullying or violence.
-Victorian law says that you have the right to refuse to work if you’re in immediate danger.
+In Victoria, you have the right to refuse to work if you’re in immediate danger.

-Here are five steps you should take to deal with violence or bullying:
+Here are five steps you can take to deal with violence or bullying:

 - Tell your employer what happened.

-- Take photos of any injuries (go to the doctor and get a WorkCover medical certificate if needed).
+- Take photos of any injuries (go to the doctor and get a WorkSafe medical certificate).

 - Report what happened to WorkSafe Victoria.

-- Keep a record of what happens to you and hang onto any evidence (like medical certificates, WorkCover claims and any physical evidence like emails or photos).
+- Keep a record of what happens to you, including any evidence (like medical certificates, WorkSafe compensation claims and any physical evidence like emails or photos).

 - your union (if you’re a union member – visit the Australian Council of Trade Unions for information about unions and how to join)